Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 - Max tracked pairs per user: up to 3.
 - Trigger style: crossing into overbought/oversold; not on every bar while in‑zone.
 - Closed‑bar evaluation for RSI family: evaluate RSI on the last closed candlestick only (no intrabar/tick evaluation).
 Minimum supported timeframe is 5M.
-- Event‑driven alerting: as soon as the indicator scheduler detects a new closed‑bar update and writes to the in‑memory `indicator_cache`, the backend immediately evaluates relevant alerts (RSI Tracker, RSI Correlation Tracker, Indicator Tracker, Heatmap Tracker) using the current alert cache snapshot.
+- Event‑driven alerting: as soon as the indicator scheduler detects a new closed‑bar update and writes to the in‑memory `indicator_cache`, the backend immediately evaluates relevant alerts (RSI Tracker, Indicator Tracker, Heatmap Tracker) using the current alert cache snapshot.
 This eliminates waiting for the 5‑minute boundary while preserving closed‑bar gating.
 - MT5 OHLC fetches include the forming candle flagged with `is_closed=false`.
 Alert engines strip it automatically for RSI math; client dashboards can keep using it for live rendering without extra filtering.
 - Retrigger policy: once triggered, re‑arm only after leaving the triggerable zone and trigger again only on a fresh crossing back in.
 - Timezone for display: Asia/Kolkata (tenant-aware for Daily/news: see `DAILY_TZ_NAME`).
 - System safeguards: rate limit 5 emails/user/hour (overflow → digest), per‑pair concurrency cap, warm‑up for RSI, skip stale TFs (last candle age > 2× TF length).
   - Startup warm‑up: On server start or first evaluation per key, alerts baseline current state and skip initial triggers for existing in‑zone conditions.
 Specifically:
     - RSI Tracker: baseline last closed bar per (symbol, timeframe) and require the next new bar for triggers.
-    - RSI Correlation Tracker: baseline last closed bar per (pair_key, timeframe) and current mismatch state; trigger only on a transition after baseline.
     - Heatmap Tracker: initialize armed state per (alert, symbol) from current Buy%/Sell% (disarm sides already above thresholds) and skip the first observation.
     - Indicator Tracker: baseline last signal per (alert, symbol, timeframe, indicator) and skip the first observation.